microsoft/vscode-docs/docs/sourcecontrol/github.md

 ![Continue Working On from web-based editor](images/github/codespaces-continue.png)

-The first time that you use **Continue Working On** with uncommitted changes, you will have the option to bring your edits to your selected development environment using **Cloud Changes**, which stores your pending changes on the same service used by Settings Sync.
+The first time that you use **Continue Working On** with uncommitted changes, you will have the option to bring your edits to your selected development environment using **Cloud Changes**, which stores your pending changes on the same VS Code service used for Settings Sync.

 These changes are deleted from our service once they are applied to your target development environment.
 If you choose to continue without your uncommitted changes, you can always change this preference later by configuring the setting `"workbench.cloudChanges.continueOn": "prompt"`.